21 Best Things to Do in Grand Junction (in 2023)

 📍 Google Maps | Phone: (970) 242-0971 | Website | Hours: 10 am – 4 pm Tues – Sat, Closed Sun & Mon | Entrance: $7, adults, $5 children

-This museum covers everything from ancient tools used by the Anasazi to a 1958 Cessna from Walker Field in Grand Junction.
+You’re sure to learn several fun and interesting facts about Colorado when visiting this museum.
+It covers everything from ancient tools used by the Anasazi to a 1958 Cessna from Walker Field in Grand Junction.
 Visitors can check out a one-room schoolhouse and visit an old-time saloon at this museum as well.

 Chipeta Golf Course

-Play a quick nine holes or a full game at this Grand Junction oasis
+Play a quick nine holes or a full game at this Grand Junction oasis.

-📍 Google Maps | Phone: (970) 245-7177 | Website | Hours: 7 am – 8 pm daily | Entrance: from $14
+📍 Google Maps | Phone: (970) 245-7177 | Website | Hours: 7 am – 8 pm daily | Entrance: from $15

 The Chipeta Public Golf Course is available for anyone to play a round or two.
-To really mix things up, try their footgolf course – a mix of golf and soccer.
+To really mix things up, try their footgolf course — a mix of golf and soccer.
+It’s one of the more unique things to do in Grand Junction, CO.

 The Art Center

-Browse more than 300 works of Western Colorado art
+Browse more than 300 works of Western Colorado art.

 📍 Google Maps | Phone: (970) 243-7337 | Website | Hours: 9 am – 4 pm Tues – Sat, Closed Sun & Mon | Entrance: $3, adults, free under 13